Defence Against The Dark Arts.

 I disliked being referred to in this derogatory way.

 He wrote to me?

-“Well I’m sure he realised when he didn’t get a response that I hadn‘t read it…” I babbled, my mind still going over what exactly the hell had happened.
+“Well when I didn't reply obviously he'd realise that…” I babbled, my mind still going over what exactly the hell had happened.

 “He thought that was your ever so compassionate way of saying you didn’t give a shit.”